heyyayesh/landing-page/README.md

 This is a beginner project of mine aiming to create a landing page to a generic website.
-I am creating this project while following through [The Odin Project.](https://www.theodinproject.com/dashboard)
+I am creating this project while following through [The Odin Project](https://www.theodinproject.com/dashboard).
+Images used on the site are from [@alexbemore](https://unsplash.com/@alexbemore) and [@ollila](https://unsplash.com/@ollila).